MatthewYiHe/Schoodle/README.md

 # Schoodle App

-Schoole is an application for scheduling events within a group.
-It is a simpler, more modern version of Doodle.
+Schoole is an application to schedule events within a group.
 (4th week of my bootcamp, 2 people 5 days midterm project)

+Schedule events and meetings with friends, colleagues or clients has never been easier with Schoodle.
+Find the best time for one-to-ones and group events with our user-friendly scheduling app.

 ## Final product